owenschu7/sudo_bet_online/README.md

     ./server

 2. Connect the client
-Launch one or more instances of the client
+Launch one or more instances of the client from another terminal window
     ./client

 # Roadmap
 - finish game ui
+- finish table and session tracking on server
-- Add customizable screen layout with presents
+- Add customizable screen layout with presents using imgui

 # Contributing
 Feel free to contribute